Smoky Black Bean and Corn Salad Recipe

 We love fresh corn for this — it’s so crisp.
 When we can’t find it, rinsed canned corn or thawed frozen corn works perfectly.
 We also add some smoked paprika.
 Smoked paprika is not the same as sweet paprika (which is often sold with the word “Paprika” on the label).
 Smoked paprika, sometimes labeled hot Pimentón or hot Pimentón de La Vera is a little spicy and as the name suggests, very smoky.
 It’s perfect for this corn salad.

 The options are endless when it comes to serving — spoon over chicken, grilled vegetables, eggs or whatever else you can think of.
 Or serve it like a salsa with tortilla chips or as a topping for grilled bread or bruschetta.
+This would also be incredible spoon over some vegetarian chipotle bean chili!

 YOU MAY ALSO LIKE: Baked sweet potatoes stuffed with roasted garlic, avocado and tomato salsa.
 If you love sweet potatoes, this recipe is for you!
 Jump to the Baked Sweet Potato Recipe.